pouryafard75/Scheduling-Lectures-with-Restrictions/README.md

 VLSI <br>
 HE <br>

 In the example aforementioned, there are two different professors.
-First one, Dr.Shamsfard has 2 epxertise such as NLP and AI.
+First one, Dr.Shamsfard has 2 expertise such as NLP and AI.
 The next professor Dr.Moayeri has also two other expertise namely VLSI and HE.

-<b>Remember </b> you are not supposed to cover all related topics to a lecture by desingated referees.
-The puprose is to assign two referees who are proficent in one of lecture's topic.
+<b>Remember </b> you are not supposed to cover all related topics to a lecture by designated referees.
+The project goal is to assign two referees who are proficient in one of the lecture's topics.
 <br>
 <b> And also remember </b> lecture's supervisor is fixed.
-You can not assign the supervisor as a referee in another lecture which is held simultaneously; The professor cant be at two different lectures at the same time.
+You can not assign the supervisor as a referee in another lecture that is held simultaneously; The professor cant be at two different lectures at the same time.

 <i> <b>
 Output
 </b> </i>

-When scheduling algorithm finishes, it will print the best plan it has found.
+When the scheduling algorithm finishes, it will print the best plan it has found.
 For a more detailed output, it will generate an excel file Schedule.xls which contains all the information needed.
 The excel file will be like:
 <img width="1236" alt="image" src="https://user-images.githubusercontent.com/28820932/118763572-4f950d80-b88d-11eb-94a9-b05f35a8b8dc.png">